openstack-archive/mogan-specs/specs/pike/approved/manage-existing-bms.rst

 Documentation Impact
 ====================

-Docs about adopt/manage servers will be added, including the preparation work for operator.
+Docs about manage servers will be added, including the preparation work for operator.

 References